zouan616/Airsim-ROS/Documentation/Example-mission/scanning.md

 1. [OMPL](https://ompl.kavrakilab.org/)

 2. [mav_trajectory_generation](https://github.com/ethz-asl/mav_trajectory_generation)
 (This one may have some problems when installing.
-Check the issues in its github)
+Check [Oren's issue](https://github.com/ethz-asl/mav_trajectory_generation/issues/105))

 3. [octomap](https://github.com/OctoMap/octomap).
 You also need to install the ROS-integration for octomap, the package is [octomap_mapping](http://wiki.ros.org/octomap_mapping)